 Does your plan include actions for each buyer profile and for each stage of the user’s journey?
 And most importantly, is it documented and is the whole team aware of it?

-You have controlled in the plan all the different media of your digital ecosystem: web, social networks, email marketing, to mention the most relevant.
+You have control in the plan all the different media of your digital ecosystem: web, social networks, email marketing, to mention the most relevant.